Skip to contentSkip to footer

 Easy copying of CSS Styles

-Copy an entire CSS rule set (selector and all declaration) by hovering with your mouse before the selector.
+Copy an entire CSS rule set (selector and all declaration) by placing your mouse to the left of the selector.
 A copy icon will appear.
 Click that to copy a ready-to-use CSS rule set.
 You can also copy individual lines by clicking the same icon before each line.

 Polypane will format the CSS snippets with Prettier and you can change the Prettier configuration to match your project's coding style.